monsrud/notes/README.md

 ### Client:

-On the client side, edit /etc/rsyslog.d/50-default.conf and enter the following at the bottom of the file:
+On the client side, edit /etc/rsyslog.d/50-default.conf and enter the following at the bottom of the file (use your syslog server's ip address):
-*.* @<syslogserverip>:514
+*.* @1.2.3.4:514

 Then restart rsyslog:
 systemctl restart rsyslog